 The region has over 30 boutique wineries with cellar doors operating.
 You can enjoy food at several of these wineries as well, ranging from a cellar door platter or a full a la carte restaurant meal.

-The city of Canberra is the obvious base for visiting the region.
-It contains numerous accommodation options an other tourist attractions.
-You can stay in a country cottage, or in the city.
+You can stay in a country cottage, a B and B, a vineyard cottage or in the city.
 Either way you won't be far away from some beautiful wineries.

 Use this booking service to get a great overview of the accommodation options in Canberra.